A Wizard's Tale: Plot

 Princess Dawn and Terry learn from the Oracle that they need a magical key from the Cave of Whispering Orchards to restore happiness in Groovingham, which the Grump overhears.
 During the confrontation, the blimp becomes punctured, rendering it unable to be airborne.
 They seek repairs at the Balloony Kingdom, under siege by the Grump.
 As Terry and the balloon people fight back, Dawn causes Dingo to sneeze, sending the Grump mounted on him flying away.

-With repairs finished on the blimp, the Grump lands on a nearby branch protruding from a cliff and cast the gloom spell on Dawn before plummeting.
+With repairs finished on the blimp, the Grump lands on a nearby branch protruding from a cliff and casts the gloom spell on Dawn before plummeting.
 Seeking help from an alchemist to treat Dawn's condition, Terry learns that a kiss can break the curse afflicted upon her before sunset; otherwise, the spell will be permanent.
 However, after going through with it, Terry admits that he lacks feelings for Dawn since he has only known her for a day and that he wants to return home, upsetting the princess who dismisses him.

 At the Cave of Whispering Orchards the Orchards expel Terry since they only allow wizards inside.
 The Grump arrives and cast a sleep spell on Terry before proceeding to get the key.
 Bip returns to Dawn, who returns to Terry and awakens him with a kiss.
 The Grump returns empty-handed and accuses Terry of taking the key.
-Terry denies the claims, but a key falls off him.
+Terry denies the Grump's accusations, but a key falls off him.
 He and Dawn try to escape but lose consciousness after falling into a pit.

 While incarcerated in Groovingham, Dawn asks Terry how he obtained the key.
 He hypothesizes that he is a wizard himself.
 After Bip frees them, Dawn and Terry confront the Grump on the castle's rooftop, using the key to eliminate happiness.
 Dawn manages to subdue the Grumpies while Terry subdues the Grump but also damages the key.
 Dawn implores Terry to leave on the blimp, but he decides to stay with her.
 Through their faith, they restore the key, which undoes the Grump's magic on Groovingham.
 The Grump retreats to his blimp and fights with Terry while heading to Earth.
 Upon visiting Mary's amusement park, the Grump becomes remorseful since he only wanted to make people happy.
-Terry convinces him that they still can and reveals himself as his grandson.
+Terry convinces him that they still can and reveals himself to be his grandson.

-Terry reopens Groovingland, where he introduces Dawn to his parents and employs the Grump and the other characters from Groovingham as attractions.
+Terry reopens Groovingland, where he introduces Dawn to his parents with his mother looking reminiscent of the Grump.
+He also employs the Grump and the other characters from Groovingham as attractions.